As a medicine, it is used by injection into a vein to treat the low toxicity of blood calcium, blood potassium, and magnesium.

 Calcium can antagonize the effect of calcium channel blockers (calcium channel blockers).

-The combination with thiazide diuretics can induce hypercalcaemia since these drugs reduce the renal excretion of calcium.
+The combination with thiazide diuretics can induce hypercalcemia since these drugs reduce the renal excretion of calcium.

 Pregnancy and breastfeeding

-Calcium gluconate should not be used during pregnancy unless the clinical condition of the woman requires treatment with calcium gluconate.
+Calcium gluconate should not be used during pregnancy unless the woman’s clinical condition requires treatment with calcium gluconate.

-The administered dose must be carefully calculated and the serum calcium level must be assessed regularly to avoid hypercalcaemia, which can be harmful to the fetus.
+The administered dose must be carefully calculated, and the serum calcium level must be assessed regularly to avoid hypercalcemia, which can be harmful to the fetus.

 Calcium is excreted in human milk.
-This should be taken into account when giving calcium to women who are breastfeeding their babies.
+This should be considered when giving calcium to women breastfeeding their babies.